turtlecoin/turtlecoin-api-docs-site/README.md

 #### Developing with local turtlecoin-wiki content

 Create a symlink called `turtlecoin-wiki-dev` in this project to the `turtlecoin-wiki` repo on your machine.
 Editing files in that repo would then show up on this app.
-For example: `ln -s ../turtlecoin-wiki turtlecoin-wiki-dev` to link to the `turtlecoin-wiki` folder located at the same level as the folder containing this repo.
+For example run `ln -s ../turtlecoin-wiki turtlecoin-wiki-dev` to creata a link to the `turtlecoin-wiki` folder located at the same level as the folder containing this repo.
 Once development is done, remove the link by running `unlink turtlecoin-wiki-dev`.

 ## About Slate